db-berater/speedup-your-sql-code/README.md

 # Workshop - Accelerate your T-SQL Code
-This repository contains all codes for my workshop "Making Bad Codes Better" which deals with several real world examples of bad written SQL Code
+This repository contains all codes for my workshop "Accelerate your SQL Code" which deals with several real world examples of bad written SQL Code
 All scripts are created for the use of Microsoft SQL Server (Version 2016 or higher) To work with the scripts it is required to have the workshop database [ERP_Demo](https://www.db-berater.de/downloads/ERP_DEMO_2012.BAK) installed on your SQL Server Instance.
 The last version of the demo database can be downloaded here: